Composition

 To meet RMFR4 and RMFR5 AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.

-Please refer to the Shared Interfaces page.
+Please refer to the Terraform Interfaces page.

-To meet SFR3 & SFR4.
-We use a telemetry provider modtm.
+To meet SFR3 & SFR4 .
+We use a telemetry provider modtm .
 This is a lightweight telemetry provider that sends telemetry data to Azure Application Insights via a HTTP POST front end service.

 The telemetry provider is included in the module by default and is enabled by default.
-You do not need to change the configuration included in the template repo.
+You do not need to change the configuration included in the template repo .

 You must make sure to have the modtm

-provider in your requried_providers
+provider in your required_providers

 .